TI-99/4A: 99/4

-In 1979, TI was a successful manufacturer of large computers and was the largest semiconductor manufacturer in the world.
-Its catalog included a huge variety of analog and digital integrated circuits already widely used in the microcomputers, giving it a single-source advantage no other company could meet.
-It used this position to take over markets, as it did in the mid-1970s introducing its first scientific calculators.
+TI's catalog included a huge variety of analog and digital integrated circuits already widely used in microcomputers, giving it a single-source advantage no other company could meet.
+TI used this position to take over markets, as it did in the mid-1970s introducing its first scientific calculators.
 These underpriced its former customers like Commodore and drove them out of the calculator business.
 Observers expected TI would do the same to the microcomputer market if it released a competitive system.
 The New York Times suggested that the entry of TI and Hewlett-Packard would reshape the entire industry.

 Through the development period, several companies attempting to enter the home computer market were faced with significant pushback from the Federal Communications Commission (FCC).
 The FCC had developed new rules for consumer devices that connected directly to televisions in an effort to control ongoing complaints about interference by poorly shielded devices.
 Televisions of the era generally had only a single antenna input, and thus connecting to them required the internal video signal of the device to be converted to radio frequency using an RF modulator.
-The resulting signals were often poorly shielded and signal leakage could be picked up in the antennas of nearby televisions.
+If these were poorly shielded the signal would leak out and could be picked up in the antennas of nearby televisions.

-The new rules were extremely difficult to meet.
+The new rules were extremely stringent and difficult to meet.
 TI continued battling the FCC both in the lab and in Congress, where it had considerable power due to its position within Texas's high-tech industry.
 It failed to meet the FCC requirements as the release date approached.
-The company eventually gave up and bundled a modified Zenith Electronics television as a computer monitor, eliminating the need for the RF modulator that generates the interference by connecting directly to the TV's circuitry using a composite video signal.
+The company eventually gave up and bundled a modified Zenith Electronics television with the computer, as a computer monitor, eliminating the need for the RF modulator by connecting directly to the TV's internal circuitry using a composite video signal.
 This put the introductory price at US$1,150.